 The perfect accommodation when it rains in Airlie Beach

-When we planned this road trip from Townsville to Airlie Beach, we focused on outdoor activities.
-With only carry-on luggage, we didn’t bring much to entertain ourselves during a rainy day.
-As we were planning to stay indoor most of our time in Airlie Beach, we wanted more than just a bed.
+As we were planning to stay indoor most of our time in Airlie Beach because of the cyclone warning, we wanted more than just a bed.
 We booked a deluxe suite at the Waterfront Whitsunday Retreat*.
 The room was totally over our usual budget for accommodation (just under $300 for a couple) but we compensated by not eating nor drinking out and not doing any activities.
 We had a private kitchen to prepare our meals, a table for dinner, a sofa, a balcony with marina views and a large spa bath, and a TV with a Wii game console.
-It was perfect to relax and have fun while still enjoying the views between the heavy rainfall.
+It was perfect to relax and have fun while still enjoying the views between heavy rainfalls.

 Outdoor things to do when it rains in Airlie Beach

 If the rain isn’t too heavy, then you should totally check out some outdoor activities in Airlie Beach.
 You’ll get wet even when it’s not raining for most of them anyway!

 Of course, a tour in the Whitsundays is a lot better when the sun is shining.
 But you can still have fun despite the rain!
 If your time in Airlie Beach is limited and there’s no better weather forecasted while you’re around, it would be a shame to miss the Whitsundays.
 And when you are looking underwater, you don’t mind being wet.
 When snorkelling in the Whitsundays, you can see corals, colourful fish and turtles when snorkelling.